scheffler/cfhome-nav/README.md

 ## Punch list

+* bring persona block up a level. it needs to be alongside the ChoicePanel and LinksPanel
+* use alternating panel background colors to highlight the sections rather than the down arrow graphic
 * Keep track of choice selection in state
 * Use separate transition to control the show/hide of the link panel
 * Update path for controlling navData.js via a JSON file